grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 	The inflation radius of the robot's footprint.

+* **`auto_connect`** (bool, default: true)

+	Whether to detect the connectivity between regions automatically from their geometry.
+Two regions are connected when their borders are closer than `connectivity_threshold`.

+* **`connectivity_threshold`** (double, default: 0.5)

+	Maximum distance (in metres) between two region borders to consider them connected when `auto_connect` is enabled.

 * **`regions`** (string, default: "regions.yaml")

 	The filepath of the configuration file including the names of regions defined by its points and name.
+It may also include an optional `connections` section with `add` and `remove` lists of region-name pairs to force or forbid edges in the connectivity graph.

 [nav_msgs/OccupancyGrid]: https://docs.ros2.org/jazzy/api/nav_msgs/msg/OccupancyGrid.html